low-orbit-io/bruin/docs/getting-started/introduction.md

 ## 100% Zustand Compatible

 Bruin is a drop-in replacement for Zustand.
-Simply replace `zustand` with `bruin` in your imports, and you're ready to go - no breaking changes, no migration needed!
+Simply replace `zustand` with `@low-orbit/bruin` in your imports, and you're ready to go - no breaking changes, no migration needed!

 ## What's Next?